 Any student with active Medicaid coverage may request a waiver of the University insurance requirement.
 Waiver requests from students with New York State Medicaid will generally be approved.
 Requests from students with Medicaid coverage from outside New York State are typically denied if the student is living in New York, as these plans may not provide coverage outside of their state of residence.
 All waiver requests are submitted online and evaluated on an individual basis.

 When making waiver decisions, all Medicaid-covered students should consider the gaps in coverage they may experience while attending the University; for instance, travel abroad or anywhere outside their Medicaid state may not be included.

 New York State Medicaid-covered students may not be covered while outside of New York.
 In addition, referral options for students enrolled in Medicaid plans needing specialists’ care off-campus may be limited.

-Students with Medicaid who are interested in the Columbia University Student Health Insurance Plan may wish to address concerns about cost with their school financial aid office.
+Students with Medicaid who are interested in The Columbia Plan may wish to address concerns about cost with their school financial aid office.